 Third, you separate each week with a horizontal line.
-When the month has less than 31 days, fill the empty cells with lines or color.
+When the month has less than 31 days, fill the empty cells with lines or colors.

 How to Plan with Calendex?

-It’s 9/6/2019.
-You called your dentist and set up an appointment on 3/15/2020.
-You put this information with all details (who, where, when, how much, etc.) on your daily log, weekly layout or monthly spread.
+You put this information with all details (who, where, when, how much, etc.) on your daily log, weekly layout, or monthly spread.